Dr Chima Nwaogu

 Biography and research

-Chima is a Carnegie Developing Emerging Academic Leaders (DEAL) Junior Research Fellow at the Fitzpatrick Institute under the mentorship of Prof. Claire Spottiswoode, Dr Susan Cunningham, Dr Gabriel Jamie and other academics at the Fitzpatrick Institute.
+Chima is a Carnegie Developing Emerging Academic Leaders (DEAL) Research Fellow at the Fitzpatrick Institute working with Prof. Claire Spottiswoode, Dr Susan Cunningham, Dr Gabriel Jamie and other academics at the Fitzpatrick Institute.
 Chima’s research focusses on avian annual cycle phenology and life-history evolution in the tropics.
 He is establishing a new programme of work investigating the timing of breeding in Afrotropical birds and how it may be affected by environmental change.

 Chima studied for an undergraduate degree in Zoology and a Master’s degree in Conservation Biology at the University of Jos (Nigeria) before taking up a jointly funded and supervised PhD position at the Universities of Groningen (Netherlands) and the University of St. Andrews (UK) where he studied how variation in environmental condition and diet affect innate immune function and other life history traits in birds.